Developers-for-Developers/.github/profile/README.md

 # DEV4DEV

 ### Build.
 Share.
 Connect.

+A young organization for young people who build.

+- Still figuring out what to make?
+- Already shipping projects?
+- Have ideas, problem's or questions?

+Meet people like you.
+Contribute to something real.
+Get recognized for what you do.
+Stand out and make your mark.
+<br><br>
+We’re small.
+We’re new.
+And we’re building something worth joining.

+---

+<br> <br>
+# About
 <img width="1600" height="600" alt="image" src="https://github.com/user-attachments/assets/c258a268-6b5e-4b02-b8d0-d4f448f4cfe3" />

 Dev4Dev is an emerging young organisation for developers who care about making useful things and making them together.